beatgammit/node-filesync/server/README.md

 File data is stored in a CouchDB database and files are stored on the system.

-When you run the server and test it, a directory will be created in the directory that the server is run in.
-This directory, `media`, has all of the uploaded data organized by md5 sum.
 Directory structure goes 4 levels down using the md5 sum in 2 character chunks as directory names and file names are the md5 sums.
 For example:

 MD5- `be121740bf988b2225a313fa1f107ca1`
 Path- `be/12/17/40/be121740bf988b2225a313fa1f107ca1`